 A composite dental filling is usually placed in one appointment.
-While the tooth is numb, your dentist will remove decay as necessary.
-The space will then be thoroughly cleaned and carefully prepared before the new filling is placed.
-If the decay was near the nerve of the tooth, a special medication will be applied for added protection.
-The dental filling will then be precisely placed, shaped, and polished, restoring your tooth to its original shape and function.
+While the tooth is numb, your dentist will remove decay from the tooth as necessary and then carefully clean and prepare the space for the new filling.
+Then the dental filling is placed, shaped, hardened and polished, restoring your tooth back to its original shape and function.

-You will be given care instructions at the conclusion of your treatment.
-Good oral hygiene practices, eating habits, and regular dental visits will aid in the life of your new dental filling.
+At the conclusion of your treatment, you will be given care instructions (such as good oral hygiene practices, eating habits, and regular dental visits) in order to aid in the life of your new dental filling.